openai/neural-mmo/docs/source/rst/baselines.rst

 |icon| Large Maps
 #################

 This setting includes 256 1024x1024 maps (1004x1004 excluding lava) and supports up to 1024 agents/1024 NPCs.
 It is intended for training and evaluation horizons of 6000-12000+ timesteps, or 1-2 hours in real time.
-Reasonable policies are trainable with 64 CPU cores and a single GPU in a few days.
 Evaluation takes several hours.
-The bounds of scaling with additional compute are unknown.
+Reasonable policies are trainable with 4 CPU cores and a single GPU in a few days.
+Our baseline is trained using an RTX 3080 + 16 cores for ~5 days.
+The bounds of scaling with additional compute are unknown -- note that this setting is typically RAM bound.

 .. image:: /resource/image/large_isometric.png